MRog40/SrDesignChrono/README.md

 for an STM32F4 microcontroller that is the at the core of our system -- a three gate laser plane chronograph.

-_**Note:** Most of the links provided in this documentation are crucial.
-They are not just relevant tangential links, but meant to be consumed inline or at minimum referenced later on._
+_**Note:** Most of the links provided in this documentation are not just relevant tangents, but meant to be consumed inline or at minimum referenced later on._

 # Hardware
 ## STM32F4